chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

 # Array Destructuring: what do you need to know?

-Extract and manipulate your array items as you deem fit!
+Extract and manipulate the items in your array as you like!
 <br><br>

 ![Toaster](istockphoto-1433604582-612x612.jpg)<br>